TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Select/Properties/FileFolderConfig.rst

-   Files from the folder are selected recursively to the level specified by :ref:`fileFolderConfig.depth <columns-select-properties-fileFolderConfig-depth>` and only files of the extension defined by :ref:`fileFolderConfig.allowedExtensions <columns-select-properties-fileFolderConfig-allowedExtensions>` are selected.
+   Files from the folder are selected recursively to the level specified by :ref:`fileFolderConfig.depth <columns-select-properties-fileFolderConfig-depth>` and only files of the extensions defined by :ref:`fileFolderConfig.allowedExtensions <columns-select-properties-fileFolderConfig-allowedExtensions>` are listed in the select box.

    Only the file reference relative to the "fileFolderConfig.folder" is stored.